Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 Extreme values dissimilar from the rest of the population.
 We can divide them in two categories:
 - valid -> extreme value but it is "correct" (e.g. transaction with high amount for the CEO)
 - invalid -> example: age of 300 years
-There are techniques to find them (Z-score for univariate, clustering or regression for multivariate)
+There are techniques to find them (Z-score for univariate, clustering or regression for multivariate).

 Once they have been identified we need to deal with them according to their nature:
 - valid outliers: can be treated the same as a missing value